This recipe makes the best vanilla cupcakes! They’re moist, full of vanilla flavor and topped with fluffy buttercream frosting.

 - Silicone spatula: Aids in scraping the sides and bottom of the mixing bowl.

-- Cupcake/muffin tin: A standard muffin tin is a kitchen staple.
-This one that I own acts as a cupcake carrier as well.
+- Muffin tin: A standard muffin tin is a kitchen staple.

 - Frosting bag and tips: This set gives you creative control in frosting your cupcakes!